KrutiMahalle16/Perceptron-Learning-Algorithm/README.md

 ## 🤖 Perceptron Learning Algorithm – 3D Classification
 This project explores the implementation and analysis of the Perceptron Learning Algorithm for binary classification tasks on 3-dimensional data points.
 It is divided into three parts: training the perceptron, analyzing linear separability, and evaluating convergence behavior.
+### 2a: Perceptron Training Algorithm
+Implements the single-layer perceptron for 3D inputs.

+Classifies data into two binary classes.

+Weights are updated iteratively until convergence (or maximum epochs).